xaymup/djset-generator/README.md

 The app creates a Spotify playlist and adds it to your account.
 For downloading Spotify playlists, I recommend using the SpotDL library: https://github.com/spotDL/spotify-downloader

 You can only use this tool if your Spotify email is added to the users list.
 Due to Spotify's development API limitation, I need to invite you to use this app.
 It takes them 6 months on average to review an application.
+Feel free to shoot me a message to add you hi@xaymup.me or fork this repo and use your API key.

 The application is live here: https://xaymup.me/djset-generator